open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database.md

 ## Connection Pooling Metric Instruments

-The following metric instruments SHOULD be collected for database connection pools.
+The following metric instruments SHOULD be used for database connection pools.
 They SHOULD have all [common](#common) labels applied to them.

 | Name                      | Instrument    | Units        | Description |